-[BS] 706.4 705.3 Roof recovering.
+[BS] 705.3 Roof recovering.
 Where the application of a new roof covering over wood shingle or shake roofs creates a combustible concealed space, the entire existing surface shall be covered with gypsum board, mineral fiber, glass fiber or other approved materials securely fastened in place.

-[BS] 706.5 705.4 Reinstallation of materials.
+[BS] 705.4 Reinstallation of materials.
 Existing slate, clay or cement tile shall be permitted for reinstallation, except that damaged, cracked or broken slate or tile shall not be reinstalled.
 Existing vent flashing, metal edgings, drain outlets, collars and metal counterflashings shall not be reinstalled where rusted, damaged or deteriorated.
-Aggregate surfacing materials shall not be reinstalled.
+Existing ballast that is damaged, cracked or broken shall not be reinstalled.
+Existing aggregate surfacing materials from built-up roofs shall not be reinstalled.

-[BS] 706.6 705.5 Flashings.
+[BS] 705.5 Flashings.
 Flashings shall be reconstructed in accordance with approved manufacturer's installation instructions.
 Metal flashing to which bituminous materials are to be adhered shall be primed prior to installation.